pandas-dev/pandas/web/pandas/pdeps/0006-ban-upcasting.md

 In[2]: ser[0] = 1.5
 ```

-This isn't necessarily a sign of a bug, because the user might just be thinking of their ``Series`` as being
+This is not necessarily a sign of a bug, because the user might just be thinking of their ``Series`` as being
 numeric (without much regard for ``int`` vs ``float``) - ``'int64'`` is just what pandas happened to infer.

 Possible options could be: